 You MUST pass the theory test (if one is required) and then a practical driving test for the category of vehicle you wish to drive before driving unaccompanied.
-Law MV(DL)R reg 40

-Using the road

-4.The road user and the law
+Using the road 4.The road user and the law

 The following list can be found abbreviated throughout the Code.
 It is not intended to be a comprehensive guide, but a guide to some of the important points of law.
 For the precise wording of the law, please refer to the various Acts and Regulations (as amended) indicated in the Code.
 Abbreviations are listed below.